piercing-index/cloud-vulnerabilities/README.md

 - HIGH vulnerabilities score between 7.5 and 9.5
 - CRITICAL vunerabilities score more than 9.5

+## How to contribute?

+Open a pull request and I will review it for merge into this repository.

+Please note that, for now, only Azure and AWS providers are supported.
+We plan to add more in the future.

 ## How to assess Cloud vulnerabilities?